learnwithgurpreet/learnwithgurpreet.com/src/posts/2023/how-to-setup-mac-terminal.md

 ---
 title: 'How to Setup Mac Terminal'
 date: '2023-03-21'
-description: People often ask me how I setup my Mac terminal, here is the guide.
+excerpt: People often ask me how I setup my Mac terminal, here is the guide.
 tags:
   - 'Tech'
 ---